okteto/blog-proposals/best-practices-in-kubernetes-security.md

 Since Kubernetes is completely API-driven, your first strategy should be managing and restricting who has access to the cluster and what activities they are permitted to do.
 To help you in this pursuit, take a look at these Kubernetes security best practices and guidelines you should adhere to protect your infrastructure.

-### **Enable Role-Based Access Control (RBAC)**

-Role-Based Access Control (RBAC) allows you to control who has access to the Kubernetes API and the actions they can perform such as create, edit, and delete resources.
-Since the authorization controllers in Kubernetes are combined, you must activate RBAC and disable traditional Attribute-Based Access Control.
-Once RBAC has been implemented, you must ensure that it is used properly.
-For example, it is usually recommended to avoid using cluster-wide permissions in favor of namespace-specific permissions.
-If possible, avoid granting anybody cluster-admin rights, even for debugging purposes.
-It is far more secure to give access only when it is needed.

 ### **Enforce Resource Management using Policy-as-Code**

 You need proactive resource management to establish predefined limitations on the resources used by both pods and containerized workloads.
 For DevOps teams, it's the most effective method to manage the production environment and to improve both operations and security at the same time.
 You can take advantage of policy-as-code tools to scan configuration data and check if it conforms to the codified policies.